 Warning: Unmarked spoilers ahead!

 Baishar is a kavkem recruited into the Torunyema project as an assistant.
 As a strong believer in the kavkem faith Dynashari, who believe that gods are transcended mortals, and the creatures threatening the gods in turn transcended gods, Baishar's fondest wish is to ascend to godhood.
-Unfortunately, the prospect terrifies him to the same degree he desires it.
+He's already sacrificed a lot to this cause, including his own personality, and is fiercely loyal to Valcen.
+(Indeed, these two facts may be related.)

 Baishar is played by Reh.

 Ryrha was the first kavkem recruited into the Torunyema project.
 She's (necessarily) a mate to Baishar.
 She used to be a member of Dynash.
-Like Baishar, she has a strong mythological belief, although it only overlaps slightly with what Baishar himself believes:
+Like Baishar, she had a strong mythological belief, although it only overlapped slightly with what Baishar himself believes:

 Ryrha is an NPC, but is not for adoption (though you're welcome to play her in individual sessions if you feel sufficiently equipped to do so).
 She's been played by Dread so far.